slackapi/deno-slack-sdk/README.md

 # Deno Slack SDK

-This is the SDK for the Deno Runtime of Run on Slack Functions.
+This is the SDK for the Deno Runtime of Slack custom functions.

 ## Requirements